 Since regular users are not allowed to run so called “administrative commands”, there is a need to elevate their privileges.
 Ideally, this is done in a simple way and without endangering the security of the system.
-There are 3 regular ways for a regular user to escalate their privileges.
+There are 3 regular ways for a regular user to elevate their privileges.
 Two of them are considered good practise and the last one is considered bad practise in general but might be nessecary in specific use cases.

 The doas tool is the OpenBSD implementation of the well known sudo tool.
 It allows regular users to run commands as another user but in practise will mostly be used to run commands as the root user.

 The configuraton for doas can be found in /etc/doas.conf but that file doesn’t exist by default.
 There is an example config file in /etc/examples/.
 Copy the file from /etc/examples/ to /etc/:

 cp /etc/examples/doas.conf /etc/

 The default config will allow all users in the group “wheel” to execute commands as the root user.
 One of the things people familiar with sudo may notice is that doas, by default, will ask for a password every time a command is executed, no matter how much time has expire since the last invocation of the command.
 This behaviour can be altered by modifying the doas.conf file and adding the persist option.
 Please see below for an example.

 # Allow wheel by default

 By default, the doas command will assume the target user to be the root user but an alternative user can be defined using the -u option.
 Another default is that all commands invoked with the doas command will be logged to the /var/log/secure log file.

 In case the doas utility is configured correctly, the following command should open the passwd file.